-Bump it up a notch with a foam roller.
+Bump it up a notch with a foam roller (visit the Yoga & Fitness section here for a recommendation).
 Try rolling with the roller horizontal against your upper back to release tension.
 Also, often your chest and traps are super tight, so you can also lie on the roller with it vertically against your spine and rest with your head on the roller to open up the front body.

 Watch this quick video to see three easy moves that help ease neck pain:

 Here is yet another reason to drink your eight glasses of water a day!
 Water is required to maintain proper spinal alignment, disc height, and ease pressure.
 But, as we age, our spinal discs degenerate and the percentage of water in between each individual disc decreases.
 So, reaching for your water bottle throughout the day can help you keep your spine nourished and strong!

 If your neck pain is caused by a muscle sprain or strain then boosting your magnesium intake may offer some relief.
 That’s because the mineral can help relax body muscles.
 Not a fan of supplements?
 Munch on magnesium-rich foods, such as spinach, avocado, almonds, and bananas (just to name a few).
 Also, carve out some time for a relaxing Epsom salt bath.